dgcamblor/UMIvar/Doctorado/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 %%TODO
 - [ ] Study the nature of these studies.
 Use several headings as needed
+- [ ] Add studies in epigenetic data
 %%

 - Circulating Tumor DNA As A MRD Assessment And Recurrence Risk In Patients Undergoing Curative Intent Resection With Or Without Adjuvant Chemotherapy In Colorectal Cancer: A Meta-analysis [@chidharlaCirculatingTumorDNA2022].